pwright/dendron-test/vault/entityTypes.vhostUserGroupSettings.attributes.targetPattern.description.md

 ---
-id: auto-178da818ab4737ec
+id: auto-178daf6d6265d421a
 title: 'entityTypes.vhostUserGroupSettings.attributes.targetPattern.description'
 desc: ''
-updated: 1618573626037
+updated: 1618581313062
-created: 1618573626037
+created: 1618581313062
 ---
 # entityTypes.vhostUserGroupSettings.attributes.targetPattern.description

 A wildcarded pattern for matching target addresses to which users in this group may send messages.
 The pattern consists of one or more tokens separated by a forward slash &#39;/&#39;.
-A token can be one of the following: a * character
+A token can be one of the following: a * character, a # character, or a sequence of characters that do not include /, *, or #.
+The * token matches any single token.
+The # token matches zero or more tokens. * has higher precedence than #, and exact match has the highest precedence.
+To specify multiple addresses, separate the addresses with either a comma or a space.
+You can use the text string &#39;&#39; in a token to specify an address that contains a user&#39;s authenticated user name.
+If you do not specify any addresses, users in this group are not allowed to send messages to any addresses.
+You may specify attributes &#39;targets&#39; or &#39;targetPattern&#39; but not both at the same time.